 - OneFortyOne Plantations for the vertical merger between its forest plantations and the Jubilee Highway sawmill.

 - Hastings Funds Management and First State Super-led consortium for their $2.6 billion bid to operate the New South Wales land titling and registry service.

 - Paiperlek Investments SAS (owner of ADB Airfield Solutions) for its acquisition of Safegate International AB's airfield lighting business.

-- Saint-Gobain SA for its US$ 3.21 billion acquisition of Sika AG.
+- Saint-Gobain SA for its US$ 3.21 billion acquisition of Sika AG's building chemicals business.

 - BP for the global divestment of its LPG business.